bluekitchen/btstack/chipset/README.md

 ## Texas Instruments CC256x series

-The Texas Instruments CC256x series is currently in its third iteration and provides a Classic-only (CC2560), a Dual-mode (CC2564), and a Classic + ANT model (CC2567).
+The Texas Instruments CC256x series is currently in its fourth iteration and provides a Classic-only (CC2560), a Dual-mode (CC2564), and a Classic + ANT model (CC2567).
 A variant of the Dual-mode chipset is also integrated into TI's WiLink 8 Wifi+Bluetooth combo modules of the WL183x, WL185x, WL187x, and WL189x series.

 The CC256x chipset is connected via an UART connection and supports the H4, H5 (since third iteration), and eHCILL.

+The latest generation CC256xC chipsets support multiple LE roles in parallel.

 **SCO data** is routed to the I2S/PCM interface but can be configured with the [HCI_VS_Write_SCO_Configuration](http://processors.wiki.ti.com/index.php/CC256x_VS_HCI_Commands#HCI_VS_Write_SCO_Configuration_.280xFE10.29) command.